davincitweaker/davincitweaker.github.io/README.md

 1. Download the plugin using the button below.
 2. Close DaVinci Resolve if it's currently running.
-3. Unzip the downloaded archive.
+3. Run the Install Script as an Administrator.
-4. Run the Install Script as an Administrator.
+4. Restart DaVinci Resolve.
-5. Restart DaVinci Resolve.
+5. Done!
+Happy Editing 😃!

 ## Download